SEEA/GT/energy/energy.md

 We also tried to make them more suitable for the different ways in which people consume information.
 For that reason, each of the reports can be read online, downloaded as an e-book or PDF, or acquired in printed format.

-## Energy, the environment, and the economy in a nutshell
+## Energy, the environment, and the Guatemalan economy in a nutshell

 [**This text accompanies the Figure with the diagram.**]